BenjaminPrinc/diff-sync-js/README.md

 - Where/How is the edit-Stack implemented?
 - Is it possible to deploy a Peer-to-Peer Version of Mr Wei's impementation?
 - How is it possible to use the API in other JS-Projects?
+    - Make it available by uploading it as a library to npm, for example.
 - Are the JSON-Docs interchangable with other kind of Docs?
 - How is Mr Wei solving the conflicts?